 Mu Cang Chai is a highland commune of Yen Bai province, located about 280km away from Hanoi.
 You will need at least 8 hours riding to conquer the said number.
 Set aside the majestic scenery of the destination, Mu Cang Chai is also famous for the diverse and unique cultural charms of ethnic minorities such as H’Mong and Thai people.

-From Nghia Lo, Yen Bai there is a 100km-mountain-road through Tu Le town where glutinous sticky rice is a must-try specialty and Khau Pha pass which is of one the four great passes of north Vietnam.
+From Nghia Lo, Yen Bai there is a 100km-mountain-road through Tu Le town where glutinous sticky rice is a must-try speciality and Khau Pha pass which is of one the four great passes of North Vietnam.
 The whole way is simply beautiful and romantic.
 The place to take the best photos of the terraces must be La Pan Tan Commune.
 From Nga Ba Kim to the terrace viewpoint, it’s a very steep and winding road, a great challenge for you.
-Other sites with wonderful view are Ba Nha Bridge, Che Cu Nha and Lim Mong village.
-In Mu Cang Chai, Kim Noi village will be a nice wrapping-up point of your trip with its rich cultural attractions of Thai people, and very delicious dishes.
+Other sites with a wonderful view are Ba Nha Bridge, Che Cu Nha and Lim Mong village.
+In Mu Cang Chai, Kim Noi village will be a nice wrapping-up point of your trip with its rich cultural attractions of Thai people and very delicious dishes.

 By motorbike, the road you should take is national highway 32 all the way to Mu Cang Chai Commune.
 There are two passes that are Khe Pass and Khau Pha pass and you should watch out on the latter because it’s obviously more dangerous and has thicker traffic in peak season.
 In general, the road quality is good.